houseabsolute/Params-ValidationCompiler/README.md

 # NAME

-Params::CheckCompiler - Build an optimized subroutine parameter validator once, use it forever
+Params::ValidationCompiler - Build an optimized subroutine parameter validator once, use it forever

 # VERSION